-PepsiCo is a well-managed company that has a consecutive annual payout growth streak that spans multiple decades, and its stock has historically offered a yield that's significantly above the market average.
-While the company has faced some pressures, its massive global distribution network and supply chain advantages create a formidable moat, and its business looks sturdy enough to keep cash flowing back to shareholders for decades to come.
+The company has faced some pressures from changing consumer trends.
+However, the company has worked to meet those shifting demands, and its massive global distribution network and supply chain advantages create a formidable moat.
+PepsiCo's business looks sturdy enough to keep cash flowing back to shareholders for decades to come.

 The Walt Disney Company

-Disney's dividend yield usually comes in below the market average, but the stock's income component has considerable appeal when viewed in the context of the potential for long-term payout and earnings growth.
-The House of Mouse has been delivering rapid payout growth and generates enough earnings and free cash flow to keep its payout ratios low.
+Disney's dividend yield usually comes in below the market average, but the House of Mouse has delivered rapid payout growth and generates enough earnings and free cash flow to keep its payout ratios low.
 Its fantastic brand strength and highly integrated business model put it in position to thrive and continue rewarding shareholders despite changes in the media landscape.

-Disney has leaned heavily on its media networks segment, and the impact of cord-cutting and declining ratings at its hugely important ESPN network have been taking steam out of that growth engine.
-Even so, the company's filmed entertainment, theme parks, and consumer products divisions continue to look strong, and dependable consumer demand for entertainment combined with the company's talent for creating new properties should create sales catalysts across each of its four major segments and allow it to continue boosting its payout.
+Disney has leaned heavily on its media networks segment, and the impact of cord-cutting has led it to pivot toward streaming video.
+Elsewhere, the company's filmed entertainment, theme parks, and consumer products divisions continue to look strong.
+Dependable consumer demand for entertainment combined with the company's talent for creating new content should support rising payouts over time.

 Intelligent income investing is a path to financial success

-The dividend stocks profiled above represent just a small handful of the worthwhile income-generating securities that investors can explore and employ in their wealth-building pursuits.
-There's no surefire, one-size-fits-all approach to income investing that will meet the needs of every investor and guarantee success, and investors should always be researching and evaluating the assets and strategies that best suit their needs.
-That said, building a portfolio around income-generating stocks backed by high-quality businesses and cost-effective ETFs and adding some bonds for their stabilizing, defensive effects is an astute and time-tested way to put your money to work for you and achieve your long-term financial goals.
+There are many worthwhile income-generating securities that investors can explore and employ in their wealth-building pursuits, and there's no surefire, one-size-fits-all approach to income investing that will meet the needs of every investor and guarantee success.
+Investors should always research and evaluate the assets and strategies that best suit their needs.